poolinaaa/trip-manager-app/README.md

 4. Exit Button

-Located at the bottom of the main frame, there is an exit button that allows users to gracefully exit the WanderLust app when they have finished planning or using its features.
+Located at the bottom of the main frame, there is an exit button that allows users to gracefully exit the Wander Wisely app when they have finished planning or using its features.

 #### Error Handling